gmontamat/poor-mans-transformers/README.md

 python ./examples/mlp.py
 ```

-### :bookmark: Word Embeddings
+### :construction: Word Embeddings (work in progress)

-My next goal is to have an `Embedding` layer implemented and try it out with a Continuous Bag of Words (CBOW) model.
-We
+My next goal is to have an `Embedding` layer implemented and try it out by replicating
+[word2vec](https://code.google.com/archive/p/word2vec/) models using both the Continuous Bag of Words (CBOW) and
+Skip-Gram architectures.
+We should be able to generate word embeddings and compare their accuracy on the Semantic-
+Syntactic Word Relationship test set mentioned in [word2vec's paper](https://arxiv.org/pdf/1301.3781.pdf).

-can replicate embeddings like those in [word2vec](https://arxiv.org/pdf/1301.3781.pdf).
-With the framework in place and
-validated with the Multilayer Perceptron trained on MNIST, this part should be a matter of adding the necessary
+With the framework in place and validated with the Multilayer Perceptron trained on MNIST, this part should have been a
-subclasses and helper functions.
+matter of adding some subclasses and helper functions... but it wasn't.
+A very basic example with the CBOW model was
+created by just adding the `Embedding` and `AxisMean` layers.
+There were two problems though: first, it's not an exact
+replica of the model architecture since `Softmax` will propagate the gradients for all the words in the vocabulary
+(Hierarchical Softmax is used in word2vec which is also faster).
+Second, the lack of a `Lambda` layer which computes and
+propagates the gradients of a user-defined forward function is difficult to code (not impossible, but we don't want
+autograd here).

+The skip-gram implementation, with negative sampling, is more faithful to its original implementation.
+But another
+problem arises here: a `Model`, defined as a list of `Layer` objects, doesn't support multiple input branches (we need
+both the target word and the context/negative word to be passed through the same `Embedding` layer and then merge them
+with a dot product).
+The quick and dirty fix here is to pass both target and context through the `Embedding` layer and
+create a `AxisDot` layer which computes the dot product along the axis whose shape is 2.
+A `Sigmoid` layer is used here,
+which is a simpler version of the `Softmax` layer.

 #### :pushpin: Embedding